javascript-tutorial/en.javascript.info/1-js/2-first-steps/19-function-expression/article.md

 */!*
 ```

-What can we do to fix the problem?
-One of the ways is to use a Function Expression and assign `welcome` to the variable which is declared outside of `if` and has the proper visibility:
+What can we do to make `welcome` visible outside?

+The right thing would be to use a Function Expression and assign `welcome` to the variable which is declared outside of `if` and has the proper visibility:

 ```js run
 let age = prompt("What is your age?", 18);